zhangxiangxiao/tunnel/doc/README.md

 `tunnel.Hash` is a class that can represent a hash table.
 This data structure has the same value serialization semantics as `tunnel.Vector`, that is, each value stored is as if wrapped inside a `tunnel.Share` for enforced share serialization. `tunnel.Hash` uses `tds.Hash` as the underlying data structure.
 It could be useful for storing shared state data across different threads or blocks.
 To create a hash table, simply call the constructor like below.

+`nil` values are not permitted in hash, and setting a value at some key to be `nil` will delete the entry.
+This is the same as Lua tables.

 ```lua
 hash = tunnel.Hash()
 ```